codesource/ep-image-cropper/README.md

-# Empire &amp; Puzzles image cropper
+# Empire &amp; Puzzles report
-Tool to merge titan and war images
+Tool to merge titan and war images and build a report.